awhitneye/Shakle/README.md

 ###### handled errors are excluded from the resolved array but are not passed the .catch() callback...
 I'm working on this.
 ###### unexpected errors may cause .resolveAll() to never resolve...
 I'm working on this also.
 ---
-### That's about it! thanks for checking out Shakle!
+### That's about it!
+Thanks for checking out Shakle!